 Avoid this by providing your company with high-quality leadership.
 Practice active listening, set one-on-one time with your team, and work to reduce conflict.

-Communication is key and establishing healthy relationships between managers and staff.
+Communication is key for establishing healthy relationships between managers and staff.
 Training and professional development opportunities for managerial staff can be very beneficial to help them become more effective leaders.

 Make sure your team feels heard by you.
 Allow them to contribute to conversations and decisions on a daily basis, as is appropriate for your field.